MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-with-system-center-configuration-manager-2012R2.md

      ![Completion Statistics](images/2023e38c-7c9d-4981-a336-ca676b81e430.png)

-## Deploy the Office 365 ProPlus application in Configuration Manager
+## Deploy the Microsoft 365 Apps application in Configuration Manager
 <a name="BKMK_Deploy"> </a>

 After the files for the Microsoft 365 Apps application are copied to the appropriate distribution points, the next step is to [deploy the application](https://go.microsoft.com/fwlink/p/?LinkId=535036).
 When you deploy the application, you specify which computers or users get the application and when.